LauzHack/swiss-ai-weeks/README.md

 ## 4. Schedule

-**Friday, September 13:**
+**Friday, September 13:** (on Zoom for those without the Luma registration approval)

 - 6:00 PM: Tutorials/Workshops (AI Center Lounge)
   - Talks/Tutorials
   - Pizza
-  - Spontaneous tutorials based on people's interests.
+  - Spontaneous tutorials based on people's interests
 - 10:00 PM: End of day.
 You CANNOT stay overnight, but you can continue working remotely.

 **Saturday, September 14 (only for participants whose Luma registration was approved):**